Thousands from coronavirus hot spots flocked to Maryland and Virginia as parts of the states reopened

 Meagan Fitzpatrick, an assistant professor at the University of Maryland School of Medicine who reviewed the findings, said she wasn’t surprised, based on Georgia’s experience.

-Even so, she said, the significant increase in travel shows that counties need to go beyond considering infections among local residents when assessing their readiness to reopen.
+Even so, she said, the significant increase in travel shows that counties need to go beyond considering infections among residents when assessing their readiness to reopen.

 “It shows the more accurate risk assessments take into account infections from areas your county will draw from,” Fitzpatrick said.
 “What are they bringing with them?”

 Fitzpatrick said researchers won’t know for two to three weeks whether the increase in travel leads to more infections.
-That’s because it can take awhile to see trends rather than daily blips based on when and how test results, hospitalizations and deaths are reported.
+That’s because it can take a while to see trends rather than daily blips due to when and how test results, hospitalizations and deaths are reported.

 In Georgia, for example, an analysis of state data by the Atlanta Journal-Constitution found that it’s too early to know the health impacts of the state’s April 24 reopening.
-Covid-19 cases have held steady or dropped slightly in the past two weeks, the paper said.
-However, its analysis has found that recent data is too preliminary to show clear trends since the reopening.
+Cases of the novel coronavirus have held steady or dropped slightly in the past two weeks, the paper said.
+However, its analysis found that recent data is too preliminary to show clear trends since the reopening.

 Zhang, director of the Maryland Transportation Institute, said stepped-up travel in the Delmarva region matches national trends.
 Nationwide, about 47 million people crossed state lines Friday.
 That was more than twice as many as in mid-April and climbing back toward the pre-pandemic daily average of 55 million, even as government officials in many parts of the country continue to ask residents to stay home as much as possible to slow the virus’s spread.